Norwegian Cruise Line Group – 2020 Tax Strategy

 Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH) is a leading global cruise company which operates the Norwegian Cruise Line, Oceania Cruises and Regent Seven Seas Cruises brands.
-With a combined fleet of 26 ships with approximately 54,400 berths, these brands offer itineraries to more than 510 destinations worldwide.
+With a combined fleet of 27 ships with approximately 58,400 berths, these brands offer itineraries to worldwide destinations.
 UK resident companies in the Norwegian Cruise Line group include the following:

 - Norwegian Cruise Line Holdings Ltd.

 - NCL (Bahamas) Ltd. – UK Branch

 - Norwegian Cruise Line Group UK Limited